Hurricane Milton: President Biden postpones Germany trip – DW – 10/08/2024

 "I just don't think I can be out of the country at this time," he said at the White House on Tuesday.

-Biden said Milton, which is already one of the most powerful Atlantic storms on record, "could be one of the worst storms in 100 years" and said he's working "to increase the size and presence" of the federal government's response.
+Biden said Milton, which is already one of the most powerful Atlantic storms on record, "could be the worst storm to hit Florida in over a century" and said he's working "to increase the size and presence" of the federal government's response.

+Canceling his foreign trips, he urged Floridians to "evacuate now" and head inland, saying it was "a matter of life and death."

 "Kamala and I are keeping all of you in our prayers," Biden said, referring to Vice President and 2024 Democratic presidential candidate Kamala Harris.